 What is the treatment for dizziness?

 The treatment depends on the cause.
-Your doctor will advise.
+Your doctor will be able to advise you regarding this.

 Further reading & references